lytranp/lytranp.github.io/_posts/others/2020-11-12-github-page-notes.md

 ## 5. Display on Github page

-After you write Math equations within $$ $$, it will still not display on Github Page until you enable "MathJax".
+After you write Math equations, it will still not display on Github Page until you enable "MathJax".

 Follow this instruction, it might work for you: [MathJax](http://sgeos.github.io/github/jekyll/2016/08/21/adding_mathjax_to_a_jekyll_github_pages_blog.html)

-You can check my post to see how Math equations were displayed: [Decision Tree](/_posts/datamining/2020-11-11-Decision-Tree.md)
+You can check my post to see how Math equations were displayed: [Decision Tree](https://lytranp.github.io/notes/Decision-Tree)